-- Use algorithms and an object orientated programming language to design and create a responsive program to solve an identified problem. - Students will be exposed to programming constructs and the four cornerstones of computational thinking (decomposition, pattern recognition, abstraction and writing algorithms) - Coding using Python and explore programming languages - Problem solving using Design, Develop and Evaluate. - Use Lego MBOTS as a tool to carry out algorithm developed using Python
+- Use algorithms and an object oriented programming language to design and create a responsive program to solve an identified problem. - Students will be exposed to programming constructs and the four cornerstones of computational thinking (decomposition, pattern recognition, abstraction and writing algorithms) - · Coding using Python and explore programming languages - · Problem solving using Design, Develop and Evaluate. - · Use MBOTS as a tool to carry out algorithm developed using Python

-- Programming projects
+- · Programming projects

-- Portfolio of work
+- · Portfolio of work

-- Exam
+- · Exam

 You will need a USB and a set of headphones.
-This subject leads into ICT, Certificate II in Information and Digital Media and Technology.
-It will also support the VET and the applied subjects of Digital Media and Technology.
+This subject leads into Information and Communication Technology, Certificate III in Information Technology.
 Students MUST have a functional laptop in order to choose this course, with appropriate RAM.

-Computer Programmer, Web Developer, Game Developer
+Computer Programmer, Web Developer, Game Developer, Digital Communications & Marketing, Teacher